opda0887/online_shop_opener-py/README.md

 // type: "pip install selenium" in cmd to install selenium

 5. PyAutoGUI version: 0.9.53
-// type: "pip install pyautogui" in cmd to install selenium
+// type: "pip install pyautogui" in cmd to install pyautogui

 6. edge-driver version: depend on what Edge version you use
 // download edge-driver: https://developer.microsoft.com/zh-tw/microsoft-edge/tools/webdriver/